top of page

 The rule of law:

-The rule of law must be on the side of the victim when it comes to justice.
+The rule of law must be on the side of the victim when delivering justice.

 • Prevention of crime through community and national initiatives should be at the heart of all government policymaking.